Making Jewellery with Swarovski Stones

 Incorporating some of the beautiful Swarovski stones such as rivolis and rose montees is easy to do once you have a few tips and design ideas to inspire you.
 We have suggested the types of stones that are suitable and some ideas as to how you can use them to bring a sparkle to your jewellery.

 The round rivolis are a popular option and are often used as centre pieces.
-You can excellent pendants or you can link them together to make a bracelet.
+You can create excellent pendants or you can link them together to make a bracelet.

 These rivoli stones are encircled and held in place with small beads.
 You can create an effective surround by just using beads such as round seed beads or superduos.